Bills: Safety Damar Hamlin showing 'remarkable improvement' - WHIZ News

 Hamlin’s agent, Ronald Butler, told The Associated Press that Hamlin was awake and has been able to grip the hands of family members at his hospital bedside.

-The second-year player spent the past two days sedated and listed in critical condition.
+He said a physician was within Hamlin’s side within a minute of him collapsing and recognized that the defensive back did not have a pulse.
+Knight said Hamlin required CPR and resuscitation on the field.

-Bills rookie cornerback Kaiir Elam posted a message Thursday on Twitter that said Hamlin “is doing better, awake and showing signs of improvement.”
+“It’s been a long and difficult road for the last three days … he has made a pretty remarkable improvement,” Knight said.

-The Bills’ announcement comes as they prepare to play a home game against the New England Patriots, and with the team still dealing with the shock of seeing their teammate collapse on the field, his heart not beating.
+The good news came as the Bills prepare to play a home game against the New England Patriots, and with the team still dealing with the shock of seeing their teammate collapse on the field.

 Patriots coach Bill Belichick called the update on Hamlin’s health encouraging.